emmatovar27/Spectral-Line_Search_Stacked_VLA/README.md

   - field =  index of the field from (0,1,2....n)

 * Frequency Files
-    - molecule = The file with the frequencies
+    - molecule = Type the name file with the frequencies
     - Upper limit of the energy level measure in Kelvin